What is Operating Cash Flow Ratio?

 - Total Current Liabilities = $30 million + $15 million + $10 million = $55 million

-After entering our two metrics into the formula from earlier, the calculated operating cash flow ratio comes out as 2.5x, meaning that the company’s operating cash flow can cover its current liability obligations two and a half times.
+After entering our two metrics into the formula from earlier, the calculated operating cash flow ratio is 2.5x, meaning the company’s operating cash flow can cover its current liability obligations two and a half times.